Maryland law raising smoking age goes into effect Tuesday

-ANNAPOLIS, Md. — A new law barring teenagers in Maryland from buying tobacco products like cigarettes and electronic cigarettes goes into effect Tuesday.
+ANNAPOLIS, Md. — A new law barring teenagers in Maryland from buying tobacco products including electronic smoking devices goes into effect Tuesday.

 News outlets report the law will raise the age to purchase cigarettes, cigars and vaping products from 18 to 21 for all residents except active-duty military members.
-The bill passed this year, and lawmakers say it’s an effort to prevent young people from getting hooked on nicotine.
-Fourteen other states have similar legislation.
+Legislators say the law covers all electronic smoking devices and their parts and accessories.
+Fourteen other states have similar legislation seeking to prevent young people from getting hooked on nicotine.

-The law goes into effect as the Centers for Disease Control and Prevention investigates a mysterious lung illness among vapers, and the federal government moves to ban certain flavors that appeal to young people.
+The law is taking effect as the Centers for Disease Control and Prevention investigates a mysterious lung illness that has killed some vapers.

-The Baltimore Sun reports enforcement will focus on sellers, not underage people who own the products.
-Retailers that break the law face fines.
+The Baltimore Sun reports enforcement will focus on sellers, not underage buyers.
+Retailers that break the law face escalating fines.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.